selftaughtprogrammers/resources/README.md

 # Self Taught Programmer Resources

 Hello there!
 This is the repository for the Self Taught Programmer's Facebook group.
 Below you'll see a list of resources about programming and other topics.
+If you would like to contribute, please read the instructions on [contributing](https://github.com/selftaughtprogrammers/resources/blob/master/CONTRIBUTING.md).

 ## Resources